Admios/task-board/README.md

 # Task Board

 Task Board is an open source project management tool.
-We have designed it to be easy to deploy in any kind of environment, and to be easy to customize.
+We have designed it to be easy to deploy in any kind of environment and to be easy to customize.

 ## Quickstart